THE MONTGOMERY COUNTY LEAF VACUUM PROGRAM

 Keeping leaf piles out of the streets prevents these problems.
 Rest assured that our crews can get your to leaves that are placed on the grass.
 Any discoloration of the grass is temporary as it is dormant at this time.

-The Division of Highway Services started the FIRST round of leaf collection services on
+The Division of Highway Services will start the FIRST round of the 2014 season of leaf collection services on November 10, 2014.
+Please check back frequently as the Leaf Collection Schedule and start dates become finalized.

 Leaf Collection District

 The Leaf Collection District is generally south of Bel Pre Road, east of I-270/I-495 and west of New Hampshire Avenue, to the District line.
-DETAILED MAP
+See Map Above.

 The Leaf Collection Program continues for 6 to 8 weeks, and includes postings for 2 scheduled pick-ups.

-The second and final fall collection will begin after Thanksgiving.
+The second and final fall collection will begin around the beginning of December.
 The timing will depend on weather conditions.
-Red signs will indicate that this is the final collection.
 The same posting, collection, and sign removal procedures are used for both vacuum collections.

 The actual collection of the leaves can be affected by rain, snow and ice.
 These factors may cause a longer than normal collection effort.
 Depending on the severity of the inclement weather (which affects the ability of our leaf vacuums to collect leaves) other means of collection, such as front-end loaders, may be employed.